ajdev0/Auth-App/README.md

 # AUTH APP

-using nestjs for backend and reactjs for frontend
+using Nestjs for backend and Reactjs for frontend

 # features

 - rate limiting
 - JWT Auth (access,refresh token)
+- Guards (access,refresh token)
 - password encryption using argon2
 - context for state managment